Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Smooth matching with CDM regions

 Szekeres-II models in general do not satisfy a strict Copernican principle at any scale.
-However, we can achieve an approximation to a Copernican principle by considering an array of Szekeres--II regions embedded and evolving jointly with a $\Lambda$CDM background as in the ``pancake models'' derived and discussed in \cite{Matching}.
-In fact, in that paper we gave a quick illustrative example of Szekeres--II regions characterized by an energy-momentum tensor like \eqref{eq:Tabgoode}, with $q^a$ associated with CDM peculiar velocities as in \eqref{eq:TabNew}, but with $\Lambda=0$ (hence the FLRW background was an Einstein de Sitter model).
-We will consider in the following sections the case $\Lambda>0$ under the framework of the pancake models of \cite{Matching} with more detail and depth.
+However, we can achieve an approximation to a Copernican principle by considering arrays of localized Szekeres--II regions embedded in a spatially flat $\Lambda$CDM background by smooth matchings and thus evolving jointly with it, as in the ``pancake models'' derived and discussed in \cite{Matching}.
+In fact, in that paper we presented a brief illustrative example of Szekeres--II regions characterized by an energy-momentum tensor like \eqref{eq:Tabgoode}, with $q^a$ associated with CDM peculiar velocities as in \eqref{eq:TabNew}, but with $\Lambda=0$ (hence the matched FLRW background was an Einstein de Sitter model).
+We will consider in the following sections the case $\Lambda>0$ of the above mentioned example.